Tloops/tloops.github.io/_pages/about.md

 As this is the last year of my master's degree, I am now actively looking for PhD opportunities!

+## News 🔥

+- [2025/2/18] Our textbook *Artificial Intelligence Multimedia Computing* has been published.
+I'm the 3rd author!
+- [2024/12/26] My paper *Reparameterized Multi-scale Transformer for Deformable Retinal Image Registration* is available online at https://www.mi-research.net/article/doi/10.1007/s11633-024-1525-1.

 ## Research Interests 💻

 - Medical Image Analysis, Medical Image Registration, Computer Vision